Skip to main content

 Oh, and have a good bit of flavor-enhancing liquid as the ready.
 “Then, always have a sauce that can solve problems,” he continues.
 “My favorite combo to have on hand is kecap manis or pomegranate molasses.”
 The former, for those who aren’t familiar, is a sweeter kind of soy sauce.

 Jacobson reminds that a clean grill is a good grill.
-Scrub hard and you’ll just be left with some carbon, “which you can remove by brushing the grates with an oiled cloth,” he says.
+Scrub hard and you’ll just be left with some carbon, “which you can remove by brushing the grates with an oiled cloth,” he said.
 And you can knock out those hot and cold areas with charcoal too, if that’s your approach.
 “Shift the coals to one side of the grill,” he says.
 “This allows for a high heat side and a ‘cooking through’ or ‘resting’ side. ”

 The executive sous chef at The Driskill, Iain Reddick is full of tailgating advice.
 For starters, don’t forget the tin foil as it’s more versatile than you might think.
-“Use it for covering meat when resting, wrapping leftover food, and, in a pinch, tin foil can also be fashioned into a plate,” he says.
+“Use it for covering meat when resting, wrapping leftover food, and, in a pinch, tin foil can also be fashioned into a plate,” he explained.
 He also suggests marinating your meat the day before as it can be hard to find a sink and soap at a tailgate.
 If chili is on the menu, serve it in a bread bowl as it adds a tasty addition and reduces waste.
 Lastly, Reddick recommends finding your grill’s hotspots, as it tends to be different from grill to grill.

 On cooking vegetables

 With vegetables, as with meats, it’s all about prep.
 If you’re hosting a tailgate in your backyard it’s less important but if you’re headed out on the road, prepare the veggies beforehand.
-In other words, peel and cut to your liking and add a little olive oil or lemon juice to keep things fresh in transit.
+In other words, peel and cut to your liking, and add a little olive oil or lemon juice to keep things fresh in transit.

 If you’re grilling, which you probably are, go with grill-friendly veggies like large mushrooms, zucchini, onion, bell pepper, asparagus, and the like.
 Also consider pre-batching great vegetable dishes like homemade salsa, artichoke dip, and tzatziki.

-Peanut butter & jelly chicken wings.
+Peanut butter amd jelly chicken wings

 Ingredients